 Election and run-off election

-If there is only one Candidate or only two Candidates in the event of two seats becoming vacant, the Nomination Manager will inform the Chair of the ccNSO Council, who will call for a ccNSO Council vote to nominate the Candidate or Candidates.
+Even if there is only one Candidate or only two Candidates in the event of two seats becoming vacant, the Nomination Manager will inform the ccNSO Council and members, on date of the election .

-If there are more Candidates than vacant seats, the Nomination Manager will inform the ccNSO Council and members on the need for an election.

-The election will start not earlier than two weeks after the closure of the ccNSO meeting at which the Candidate Statements were made.
+The election should not close earlier than two weeks after the closure of the ccNSO meeting at which the Candidate Statements were made.
 The election will be conducted in the following manner:

 The Nomination Manager will issue a formal Election Notice to all ccNSO members and publish it on the ccNSO website.
 The Election Notice will include at a minimum: